 There are many inevitable impact consequences to these two mismanaged components- ‘over-promotion’ without ‘any protection’ – which are resulting in a steadfast deterioration of heritage.

-This ‘dark side’ of course is never featured at any time by any person utilising the resource to their benefit and self promotion.
-Strangely this is coupled to the foolish notion and belief that somehow the creation of a wider awareness regarding the size and number of the fish available aligned to the tackle industry will somehow magically make the undesirable aspects go away.
-This is further complicated by the underlying, unspoken, naive and poorly imagined concept that any ‘discussion’ about ‘illegal activity’ will surely impact negatively on our precious angling tourism industry.
-Worse still is continued utilisation without restraint whilst absolving any responsibility.
+This ‘dark side’ of course is never featured at any time by any person otherwise engaged in utilising the resource to their benefit and self promotion.
+Strangely this is coupled to the foolish notion and belief that somehow the creation of a wider awareness regarding the size and number of the fish available aligned to the tackle industry will somehow magically make the undesirable aspects go away without having ever to mention the true challenge.
+Bass angling consumerism will NOT lead to bass conservation, nor does it lead credibility.
+When was the last time you saw a major lure manufacturer express any opinion in relation to conservation?
+This issue is further complicated by the underlying, unspoken, naive and poorly imagined concept that any ‘discussion’ about ‘illegal activity’ will surely impact negatively on our precious angling tourism industry.
+Dragging it into the light might, god forbid, open another kettle of senko worms.

 Of course when the bass fishing is gone where will the proselytising have gotten us?